the-au-forml-lab/plgroup/awardsSP24.md

-Add your rewards below

-# Pearls Before Swine or Wine After Perl

-Sometimes the best is from an outsider or the worst is from an insider.
-Expectations are meant to be subverted be it from without or within.
-For without the in you are without a doubt without a means to express an out.
-This award is for a paper that subverts insitutional boundaries and traditional ways people publish.

 # The Hat-Trick

 In sports, a hat-trick describes three positive feats in a single match.
 In PL, a hat-trick is a combination of three spectacular qualities in a single paper (main idea, writing, examples, visuals, evaluation, polished presentation, etc.).
 The winner of the hat-trick is a paper that best captures this quality.